kushinm/academic-kickstart/content/home/publications.md

  css_class = ""
 +++

-For a full list of publications, refer to CV
+For a full list of publications, refer to CV!

 <!---{{% alert note %}}
 Quickly discover relevant content by [filtering publications]({{< ref "/publication/_index.md" >}}).